 “Blended learning” has typically described pedagogies that engage students in learning through both in-person and online course materials.
-But with the massive shift to online learning this year in response to the coronavirus pandemic, educators everywhere are looking at blended learning a little differently.
+However, the COVID-19 pandemic saw a massive shift to learning online which meant that educator everywhere approached blended learning a little differently.
 The new challenge?
-Blend synchronous (live) and asynchronous (on-demand) learning to optimize outcomes for remote learners.
+Blend synchronous (live) and asynchronous (on-demand) learning to optimize outcomes for both remote and in-person learners.

 The flipped classroom is a particular blended learning methodology that is designed to do exactly that — move passive learning, which requires less direct engagement with the instructor, outside of the classroom in order to maximize the learning benefits students get during live, synchronous class time with instructors.
 And it’s just as effective in physical classrooms as it is in fully-virtual learning environments.

-Whether you’re new to the flipped classroom or new to teaching online, making flipped classroom videos for asynchronous learning assignments is easier than you might expect.
+If you’re new to the flipped classroom, making flipped classroom videos for asynchronous learning assignments is easier than you might expect.
 All you need is a laptop with a webcam and a screen recorder to capture a familiar classroom experience that’s optimized for learning online.

 5 Easy Steps For Recording Flipped Class Videos